uwalberer/ThinkAgile-MX/README.md

 # ThinkAgile-MX

-All about Lenovo ThinkAgile MX
+This repository will provide guides for working with Lenovo ThinkAgile MX.